 The Government’s Handling of the COVID19 Crisis Has Held Up

-Despite widespread criticism over the escalation of COVID19 cases amongst foreign workers and the various mixed signals to the public on what people should do and not do, Singaporeans largely think that the Government has handled the crisis pretty well up until the end of May.
+Despite widespread criticism over the escalation of COVID-19 cases among foreign workers and the various mixed signals to the public on what people should do and not do, Singaporeans largely think that the Government has handled the crisis pretty well up until the end of May.
 Having said that, Government Performance metrics have ended up where it started in terms of public perceptions which suggests that while its hand was not weakened through the crisis, it was not strengthened either.